-Request for Taxpayer Identification Number and Certification

-▶ Go to www.irs.gov/FormW9 for instructions and the latest information.

-Give Form to the requester.
-Do not send to the IRS.

-1 Name (as snown on your income tax return).
-Name is required on this line; do not leave this line blank.
-2 Business name/disregarded entity name, if different from above n page 3. following seven boxes.
-4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. nso Exempt payee code (if any) ty Stick ☐ Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ▶ Solution of the default ax classification of the person whose name is entered on line 1.
-Check only one of the following seven boxes.
-Individual/sole proprietor or single-member LLC Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) Exempt payee code (if any Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
-Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member LLC that is disregarded from the tax classification of its owner.
-Other (see instructions) Other (see instructions) Applies to accounts maintained out of the single-member LLC that is disregarded from the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member LLC that is disregarded from the owner.
-Other (see instructions) Other (see instr cifi is disregarded from the owner should check the appropriate box for the tax classification of its owner.
-Other (see instructions) ▶ (Applies to accounts maintained outside the U.S.) Spe 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name ar See (, S 6 City, state, and ZIP code 7 List account number(s) here (optional) Pai Taxpayer Identification Number (TIN) urity number up withholding.
+2 Business name/disregarded entity name, if different from above on page 3. following seven boxes.
+Individual/sole proprietor or C Corporation S Corporation Partnership Trust/estate 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. ns single-member LLC Exempt payee code (if any) ŝ Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) rint or type.
+LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is Exemption from FATCA reporting code (if any) гö is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+P Specific Other (see instructions) ► (Applies to accounts maintained outside the U.S.) See Sp 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's name an nd address (optional) 0) 6 City, state, and ZIP code 7 List account number(s) here (optional) Par t Taxpayer Identification Number (TIN)

+Enter your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid Social security number backup withholding.
 For individuals, this is generally your social security number (SSN).
 However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
 For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN, later. or Note: If the account is in more than one name, see the instructions for line 1.
+Also see What Name and Employer identification number Number To Give the Requester for guidelines on whose number to enter. -

+Certification Part II
-If you do not have a number, see How to get a TIN, la in the deceant to in more than one harne, eee the metadefend for into 117 ties eee 777 at 74a/76 and dentification number Numk per To Give the Requester for guidelines on whose number to enter.
-Par t II Certification Unde r penalties of perjury, I certify that: 2.
-I ar Sei e number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issun n not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been no vice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) t longer subject to backup withholding; and tified by the Internal Revenue 3.
-I ar n a U.S. citizen or other U.S. person (defined below); and

-4. The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.
+Under penalties of perjury, I certify that:

+- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - 2.
+I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
+I am a U.S. citizen or other U.S. person (defined below); and - 4.
+The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.